dhruvyb/NLP_Intro/README.md

 Download python file and requirements file to directory on your local drive. change the directory on your terminal console to the above directory

-type the follwing into the command line pip install -r requirements.txt
+type the follwing into the command line:

+pip install -r requirements.txt

 run python file